adamrudolf-becube/software-testing-basics/README.md

 In this example it was easy to check the assertions, because the function we tested gave it back to the external world.

 Although in most cases we need to inspect how the SUT communicates with *other classes*.
-For example: our brand new class needs to raise an alarm when the destructor is called.
+For example: our brand new class `KeepAlive` needs to raise an alarm when the destructor is called.
 There is an alarm handling framework, which contains a class called `AlarmHandler` with a `raiseAlarm()` method.
 You need to call that method.
 Of course the `AlarmHandler` communicates with a lot of other classes and GUI elements and registers the alarm in a database.

 How do we check it?
 We cannot raise a real alarm, and cannot use the framework for raising alarms, because it would bring a lot of dependencies and complexity to our simple test.
 So we have to have something similar to a stub for the "alarm raising framework".
 But we also need to check whether the `raiseAlarm()` function of it has been called or not.
 Our stub has to be intelligent enough to indicate to the testing framework that a specific function of it has been called, or not, and make the test fail if not.
 With other words it needs to make internal assertions.
 It's a stub which is not only there to passively help but is a judge itself who can make the test fail if not satisfied.
 Testing frameworks provide these kind of "intelligent stubs", called mocks.
 So mock is a simplified substitute of a dependency with internal assertions.